agraef/midizap/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

-This is a version of Eric Messick's ShuttlePRO program, written by Albert Graef, which has been redesigned to work with Jack MIDI instead of the Contour Design Shuttle devices that the original program was written for.

-ShuttlePRO was written in 2013 by Eric Messick, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
-The present version of the program is actually based on a [fork of ShuttlePRO][agraef/ShuttlePRO].
-All the translation features of the original program are still there (in particular, key and mouse translations work exactly the same), but it goes without saying that the code has undergone some significant changes to accommodate the MIDI input and output facilities.
+This is a version of Eric Messick's ShuttlePRO program which has been redesigned to work with Jack MIDI instead of the Contour Design Shuttle devices.
+ShuttlePRO was written in 2013 by Eric Messick, based on earlier code by Trammell Hudson and Arendt David.
+The MIDI support was added by Albert Graef.
+All the key and mouse translation features of the original program still work as before, but it goes without saying that the configuration language and the translation code have undergone some substantial changes to accommodate the MIDI input and output facilities.
 The Jack MIDI backend is based on code from Spencer Jackson's osc2midi utility, and on the simple_session_client.c example available in the Jack git repository.

 [MIDI]: https://www.midi.org/
 [OSC]: http://opensoundcontrol.org/